 For optimal function the option of an automatic pool cover should only be added to a rectangular shaped pool.
 If the benefits of an automatic cover appeal to you, then we highly recommend that you build a rectangular pool.

-A rectangular pool lends itself more easily to formal or cleanlined environments; However, that isn’t to say that you can’t do a more organic, natural design around a rectangular pool.
+A rectangular pool lends itself more easily to formal or cleanlined environments with maintenance; However, that isn’t to say that you can’t do a more organic, natural design around a rectangular pool.
 Materials, deck shape, and landscaping can allow a rectangular pool to fit into a more natural environment.
 A freeform pool will typically be found only in a more natural environment.
 It is much more difficult for a freeform pool to lend itself to a formal or cleanlined environment.

 All of this to say…the choice is yours and yours alone.
 We can guide you and give you the pros and cons of each based on your site, needs, and wants, but the final decision is up to you, and in the end you can’t go wrong.